I'm still looking for the well, and I've misplaced some pages of the Q sheet.

 This is BS.

-They want shorter warrant.
+They want shorter warranty.

-Man, oh man, who rigged who rigged this research?
+Man, oh man, who rigged this research?

-There's word that the CIA hired private contractors for a secret program aimed at killing top Al-Qaeda operatives.
+There's word that the CIA hired private contractors for a secret program aimed at killing top al-Qaeda operatives.

 We're supposed to be offended.

-We're supposed to be outraged that the CIA would hire contractors to go out and wipe out Al Qaeda.
+We're supposed to be outraged that the CIA would hire contractors to go out and wipe out al-Qaeda.

 Who do we think we are wiping out the enemy?